 All you have to do is Google “pastor burnout” to see how oppressed most pastors feel.
 Everything I’m saying in this blog plays a part in the shocking number of pastors who confess to feeling burned out or overly burdened.
 My experience suggests that a great deal of that comes from bearing so many of the burdens of hurting people.
 Day after day of dealing with the hurt and anguish of so many people often erodes the pastor’s own sense of well-being.
 Most pastors cannot help but empathize with those whose lives have been turned inside out from everything from child abuse to murder to job loss to the unexpected death of a loved one.
 You can’t just leave all that behind when the church office closes.
 Nor is it easy to brush aside the hurt and anger and get a good night’s sleep when you know someone in the congregation is actively undermining your ministry being used as a willing instrument of Satan.
 I happen to take Hebrews 13:17 quite seriously.
 It says that those who have spiritual authority are going to be required to “give an account” for those God has given them authority over.
 “Let them do this with joy and not with groaning, for that would be of no advantage to you.”
 I really don’t look forward to standing before God and saying that someone in a church I pastored gave themselves over to Satan willingly to wreak havoc in the church.
 Most churchgoers don’t even realize God is going to involve their pastors on the Day of Judgment.
 I don’t look forward to that.

 Nevertheless, God is a good God.
 He loves and helps pastors just like pastors love and help their parishioners.
 As a matter of fact, that’s where we get it from.
 Don’t take what I’ve said in this blog as a “woe is me” diatribe against God’s calling.
-It has been an awesome privilege to serve Him and the churches He called me to.
+It has been an awesome privilege to serve Him and the churches He has called me to.
 Without His calling I would not have learned so much of what I know of His strength and provision.
 It has been a great honor and privilege to serve as an undershepherd to Jesus Christ.
 All I hope that this blog has accomplished is to open the eyes of those who think being a pastor is an easy one-day-a-week job.
 And I hope that you will let your pastor know of your appreciation during this special month.
 You probably have no idea how far a small gesture of thanks and appreciation will go with your pastor.
 Believe me, I know.